mindkin/hourfleet/README.md

 # http://docs.hourfleet.com
-Any Network.
-Any Location.
-One Platform.
+Any car, any driver, one sharing platform.

 This site provides the documentation for network operators on the hourfleet platform.